| | We conduct research on semantics, design

 - Asynchronous FPGAs.
 This project

-investigates pipeline-level programmable asynchronous logic, and 3D
+investigates pipeline-level programmable asynchronous logic.

-- Ultra Low Power Systems.
+- Ultra Low Power Embedded Systems.

 Research on ultra low power asynchronous VLSI platforms.
 Past work